Who was Rachel?

 The twelve sons of Jacob were the forefathers of the Twelve Tribes of Israel.

 Boy meets girl: Rachel & Jacob at the well

-Every afternoon, Rachel watered her flock of sheep at a well near Haran, an outpost of the ancient city of Ur.
-Wells had a practical use, but in story-telling a well was a symbol of the feminine and of women’s power to produce and nurture life.
+Every afternoon, a young woman called Rachel watered her flock of sheep at a well near Haran, an outpost of the ancient city of Ur.

-Wells were covered with a broad flat stone that cut down on evaporation in the heat.
-Since it was too large for one man to move, the shepherds who gathered there waited until there was a group to move it.
+Wells were covered with a broad flat stone, too large for one man to move.
+So the shepherds who gathered there waited until there was a group to move it.

-On this particular afternoon, a young traveler called Jacob was there as well.
-He chatted with the shepherds, telling them that his family had originally come from this same area.
+On this particular afternoon, a young traveller called Jacob was there too.
+He chatted with the shepherds, telling them that his family had originally come from this area.
 They pointed towards a woman in the distance, saying she was the daughter of his mother’s brother.